 There are nine maps to choose from and a matchmaking system that slots you into lobbies full of players of similar experience level.
 However, the players at the top of the rankings have earned their lofty perches, so you’ll want to spend some time learning how to rack up kills with us mere mortals before testing your mettle against Hawken’s elite.

 While its new developer Reloaded Games (the old one folded back in 2015) has been a little light on the foreseeable update front, Hawken still remains one of PC gaming’s most addictive and rewarding games in the free-to-play/freemium bracket.

 Download here: Hawken

-A unique take on the collectible card genre, with a board that's an active, organic part of the game
+A unique and innovative take on the collectible card genre for PC, with a board that's an active, organic part of the game

 CCGs (or collectible card games as they’re known to their respective mothers) are big business on PC.
 Games such as Hearthstone, Magic: The Gathering and Duel of Champions have proved there’s a huge market for virtual decks and card battles, but it’s the titles that innovate (like the tabletop-inspired Armello or the storytelling of Chronicle) that really grab our attention here at TechRadar.